Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Ivection resonances

-Equation \eqref{eq:Phi_iB} shows that the resonant perturbation for first-order ivection resonance vanishes when the binary is aligned or anti-aligned with the planets ($I_B=0$ or $\pi$), and the resonant perturbation for second-order ivection resonance vanishes when the binary is aligned with the planets ($I_B=0$).
+Equation \eqref{eq:Phi_iB} shows that the resonant perturbation for the first-order ivection resonance vanishes when the binary is aligned or anti-aligned with the planets ($I_B=0$ or $\pi$), and the resonant perturbation for second-order ivection resonance vanishes when the binary is aligned with the planets ($I_B=0$). {In general, the resonant perturbation remains qualitatively the same for a prograde and retrograde binary; $I_B$ only affects the strength of the resonant perturbation.
+We therefore do not discuss prograde and retrograde binaries separately.}